Onam Activities for Preschoolers 2025

 • Festival

-Onam is one such festival that is primarily celebrated by Malayalis.
-They celebrate this festival as a means of welcoming their king Mahabali.
-It is believed that he makes an annual visit to the state of Kerala, during the Onam period.
+In India, we have a plethora of festivals.
+Grand occasions that are celebrated by everyone, regardless of their caste or creed.
+Onam is one such festival that’s celebrated in Kerala.
+This festival is celebrated as a means of welcoming their king, Mahabali.
+It is believed that he makes an annual visit to the state of Kerala during the Onam period.
 Onam is also regarded as the major Harvest Festival, and the celebrations last for 10 days.
-In today’s blog let us explore Onam activities for preschoolers and our beloved students.
+However, most preschools in India host an array of Onam activities on Thiruvonam.
+In this blog, we will explore Onam activities for preschoolers.
+However, before that, let’s take a closer look at Onam.

-5 Meaningful Onam Activities for Preschoolers
+Onam Activities for Preschoolers

 1. Making a Flower Rangoli (Athapookalam)